Is Flow Matching Just Trajectory Replay for Sequential Data?: Related Work

 \subsection{Generative Modeling}

 Modern generative modeling approaches for sequential data often define dynamics implicitly through learned transport or score fields rather than explicit transition models.
 Flow matching has emerged as a promising framework, offering simple objectives and ODE-based sampling~\cite{lipman2022flow}.
 A growing body of work develops extensions and applications of flow matching across settings relevant to sequential data, including improved training and sampling \cite{tong2023improving}, connections to action and control perspectives \cite{neklyudov2023action}, trajectory and sequence constructions \cite{zhang2024trajectory, jahn2025trajectory}, stochastic variants \cite{shi2025stochastic}, longitudinal and irregularly structured data \cite{islam2025longitudinal}, Fourier and spectral parameterizations \cite{li2024fourier}, multi-marginal and multi-structure formulations \cite{lee2025multi}, as well as navigation- and latent/hidden-state-related viewpoints \cite{liu2025navigation, lim2025hidden}, among others \cite{kollovieh2024flow}.

-While these works demonstrate the flexibility and empirical strength of flow matching, they typically treat the learned velocity field as an implicit neural object; in contrast, we ask what velocity field is learned at the \emph{empirical optimum} given finite sequential data, and we show that under a commonly used choice of conditional probability path the optimal field admits a training-free, closed-form characterization with explicit dependence on historical transitions.
+While these works demonstrate the flexibility and empirical strength of flow matching, they typically treat the learned velocity field as an implicit neural object.
+In contrast, extending the empirical approach of \cite{scarvelis2023closed, bertrand2025closed, li2026kinetic} to the sequential data setting, we ask what velocity field is learned at the \emph{empirical optimum} given finite sequential data, and we show that under a commonly used choice of conditional probability path the optimal field admits a training-free, closed-form characterization with explicit dependence on historical transitions.

 Diffusion- and score-based generative models have also been widely adapted to sequential and continuous-time settings, often through SDE formulations \cite{yuan2024diffusion, bilos2023modelingtemporaldatacontinuous, gilpin2024generative}, including approaches that emphasize temporal structure and forecasting \cite{naiman2023generative, naiman2024utilizing, kollovieh2024predict}.
 These methods learn score fields that define stochastic sampling dynamics; our analysis is complementary in that it exposes when flow matching yields an \emph{explicit} empirical optimum—interpretable as a similarity-weighted replay of past transitions—highlighting a distinct mechanism from purely parametric score~learning.